 Jeremy came to me feeling quite frustrated, as he was trying to land his first real estate investment deal.
-He had zeroed in on local “for sale by owner,” or FSBO properties, but he couldn’t manage to push the transaction through to a satisfactory closing.
+He had zeroed in on “for sale by owner,” or FSBO properties, but he couldn’t manage to push the transaction through to a satisfactory closing.
 To Jeremy—like many other new investors—it seems logical that FSBOs could result in a good deal.
-Buying a New Jersey investment property directly from the homeowner could potentially cut out some significant expenses associated with hiring a real estate agent.
+Buying an investment property directly from the homeowner could potentially cut out some significant expenses associated with hiring a real estate agent.
 Subsequently, Jeremy just couldn’t understand what was holding him back from landing a property that was in line with his professional business plan.
 I explained to him that while the market is indeed ripening for more FSBOs to come online, you can expect to sustain a few bumps and bruises as you pursue this type of property.
+And, I’m going to share the same tips for buying an FSBO with you here today.

 However, if you are looking at FSBOs to find an investment property, you’ll want to be well aware of the pros and cons associated with this kind of transaction.
 Let’s take a brief look at what’s involved in buying a home that’s for sale by owner.